PromInc/pip-audio-player-recorder/README.md

 | `recordedFileUploadUrl` | No | `false` | If set, and upload to server button is enabled.
 This value is the URL that the audio stream file should be sent to. | 1.0.0 |
 | `recordedFileExtension` | No | `false` | File extension that recorded clips will have.
 If not set, the default clip format will be used, typically `weba`.
 Do not include a leading period (`.`). | 1.0.0 |
 | `recorderNamingCallback` | No | `false` | The default naming of a recorded clip is the date/time stamp.
 The name can be altered, but there may be situations where custom logic is needed to generate a default name.
 Use this setting to name a function to call to generate a default recorded clip name. | 1.0.0 |

+## Icongraphy
+The player button icons are part of the FontAwesome icon font.
+The icons have been in the FontAwesome set for a long time - tested on version 4.0 and working.

+If your site already includes the FontAwesome library then the supplied icons are not required and this can be safely excluded:
+- `<link rel="stylesheet" href="font-pip-audio-player-recorder-1.0/style.css">`
+- Directory of `font-pip-audio-player-recorder-1.0/`

 ## Code Examples
 Some example code clips to help extend the default functionality.